bl4ck01/syncstreamjs-backend/RULES.md

 - **Rule 2.3.1 (Profile Context in JWT):** The active profile for a user's session must be stored in the JWT token via the `POST /auth/profile/:id/select` endpoint.
 - **Rule 2.3.2 (Profile Selection):** The profile selection endpoint must:
     1. Verify the profile belongs to the user.
-    2. Verify the provided PIN against the profile's `parental_pin_hash` if one is set.
+    2. Verify the provided PIN against the profile's `parental_pin` (plain text comparison).
     3. Issue a new JWT with the `current_profile_id` claim.
 - **Rule 2.3.3 (Profile-Scoped Endpoints):** Endpoints like `GET /favorites` must use the `current_profile_id` from the JWT to scope their response, not a parameter.